staniks/staniks.github.io/markdown/worship.md

 ![Gameplay](img/worship-blog/screenshots.jpg)

+You can also see the [gameplay video here](https://www.youtube.com/watch?v=8GHCplBW9tU).

 The game is powered by **Mau** framework, a simple set of libraries and tools I'm making so I can reuse parts of my projects.
 Completed set of features includes:

 - written in modern C++